 - (a) Policy development and review.
-The Committee may: - (i) assist the Council and the Cabinet in the development of its budget and policy framework by in-depth analysis of policy issues; - (ii) conduct research within the resources approved, community and other consultation in the analysis of policy issues and possible options; - (iii) consider and propose mechanisms to encourage and enhance community participation in the development of policy options;

-- (iv) seek to improve the outcomes of current and new policies for the benefit of the community; and - (v) question members of the Cabinet and/or committees and Chief

-Officers and Heads of Service about their views on issues and proposals affecting the area.
+The Committee may: - (i) assist the Council and the Cabinet in the development of its budget and policy framework by in-depth analysis of policy issues - (ii) conduct research within the resources approved, community and other consultation in the analysis of policy issues and possible options - (iii) consider and propose mechanisms to encourage and enhance community participation in the development of policy options - (iv) seek to improve the outcomes of current and new policies for the benefit of the community and - question members of the Cabinet and/or committees and Senior Officers about their views on issues and proposals affecting the

 - (b) Scrutiny.
-The Committee may: - (i) review and scrutinise the decisions made by and performance of the executive and/or committees and senior council staff both in relation to individual decisions and over time; - (ii) review and scrutinise the performance of the Council in relation to its policy objectives, performance targets and/or particular service areas; - (iii) question members of the executive and/or committees and Chief Officers and Heads of Service about their decisions and performance, whether generally in comparison with service plans and targets over a period of time, or in relation to particular decisions, initiatives or projects; - (iv) make recommendations to the executive and/or appropriate committee and/or Council arising from the outcome of the scrutiny process; - (v) review and scrutinise the performance of other public bodies in the area and invite reports from them by requesting them to address the Committee and local people about their activities and performance; and - (vi) question and gather evidence from any person (with their consent). - (c) Finance.
+The Committee may: - (i) review and scrutinise the decisions made by and performance of the executive and/or committees and senior council officers both in relation to individual decisions and over time - (ii) review and scrutinise the performance of the Council in relation to its policy objectives, performance targets and/or particular service areas - (iii) question members of the executive and/or committees and Senior Officers about their decisions and performance, whether generally in comparison with service plans and targets over a period of time, or in relation to particular decisions, initiatives or projects - (iv) make recommendations to the executive and/or appropriate committee and/or Council arising from the outcome of the scrutiny process - (v) review and scrutinise the performance of other public bodies in the area and invite reports from them by requesting them to address the Committee and local people about their activities and performance and - (vi) question and gather evidence from any person (with their consent) - (c) Finance.
 The Committee may exercise overall responsibility for the finances made available to it. - (d) Annual report.
-The Committee must report annually to full Council on its workings and make recommendations for its proposed future work programmes and amended working methods if appropriate. - (e) Staff.
-The Committee will work in close liaison with staff employed to support its work.
+The Committee must report annually to full Council on its workings and its proposed future work programmes and amended working methods if appropriate. - (e) Officers.
+The Committee will work in close liaison with officers employed to support its work.